emqx/emqx-docs/en_US/getting-started/getting-started.md

 EMQX dashboard comes with a built-in WebSocket based MQTT client.

-Visit dashboard URL in a web browser and enter the page of **Diagnose -> WebSocket Client**, where you can use the MQTT over WebSokcet client to quickly access EMQX.
+Visit the dashboard URL in a web browser and enter the page of **Diagnose -> WebSocket Client**, where you can use the MQTT over WebSocket client to quickly access EMQX.

 The WebSocket page provides you with a simple but effective WebSocket client tool, which can be used for publishing, subscribing, and inspecting the messages.